Doan04/IDS2024S/quiz/1/README.md

 19. Surround the text with _an underline on each side_.
 20. git init
 21. . means current directory, .. means parent directory.
-22. testing git:
+22.

 thanh@DESKTOP-6P9T3U5:~$ pwd
 /home/thanh

 thanh@DESKTOP-6P9T3U5:~$ mkdir testdir

-testdir isn't a git repository yet.
-Use git init to fix this.
+**testdir isn't a git repository yet.
+Use git init to fix this.**
-Vim is a command-line text editor.
-Save content by pressing ESC, then typing :wq.
+**Vim is a command-line text editor.
+Save content by pressing ESC, then typing :wq.**

 thanh@DESKTOP-6P9T3U5:~/testdir$ cat README.md
 This is a README.md file for the test git project of quiz1.

 thanh@DESKTOP-6P9T3U5:~/testdir$ git status
 On branch main

 No commits yet